kalebhorlick/LMR_data_files/README.md

 # coral_data_files
 A repository to house all coral files?

-This repository could house all of the coral data files, as opposed to another repository housing ice cores, tree rings, respectively.
+This repository could house all of the coral data files, used in conjunction with another repository housing ice cores, tree rings, respectively.